drshahizan/special-topic-data-engineering/assignment/data-integration/submission/DataAce/readme.md

 ### 5. Write a report summarizing your data integration plan and your results.
 This report should include a description of your data sources, a detailed explanation of your data integration plan, and an analysis of the success of your plan.

-## Contribution 🛠️
-Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.